 The responses that are carried forward are appended after the existing answer choices.

 To hide an answer choice from the receiver question, click d next to the answer choice.
 Regardless of how a respondent answers the sender question, answer choices that you hide will not be shown to respondents.

-When you add Carry Forward Responses logic, the following icons will appear in the Design Survey section, but they won't be visible to respondents taking the survey:
+When you add Carry Forward Responses logic, arrows appear in the Design Survey section, but they won't be visible to respondents taking the survey:

 Avoid moving questions that have Carry Forward Responses logic applied.
 Moving questions can cause unexpected behavior.

 When you carry forward responses from a Matrix/Rating Scale question, you have the additional option to narrow the choices based on column choices.